Why #Reimagine..?

 To reimagine is not to change what we believe

-but how we think about what we believe.
+But to reconsider how we think about what we believe.

 If we are unable to differentiate between our beliefs (theology, doctrines) and thoughts (ideas, applications, systems, best practices), then we will ultimately be unable to defend our values and discern the foundations of social change and political preferences.